bpow/stanford-affils/doc/adr/0002-summary-of-decisions-thus-far.md

 #### Using Custom JS

-Our goal in this project is to not make it too overly complex.
+Our goal in this project is to not make it overly complex.
 It is meant to be a simple internal tool and we want the design to reflect that.
 So creating a custom and slightly more complex design choice was weighed heavily before implementation.
 This choice was to make it easier for users to create new Affiliations and automate as many choices as possible for them.